j2store/userguide/pricing.md

 Now enter the new price and click create.

 The price will be added and displayed below.
-You can edit that if you need, and click save all prices.
+You can edit that if you need, and click **Save all prices**.

-If you want remove that, you can do it by clicking the remove button.
+If you want to remove that, you can do it by clicking the **Remove** button.